kirtivaishya/calculator/README.md

 4) division
 5) percentage
 6) clear screen
-7)remove an element one by one using backspace
+7) remove an element one by one using backspace

 Used :
 Css ,html and javascript